BashayerNouri/catch_me_if_you_can/03_welcome_message/04_python_3_welcome_message.md

 ---

-Now, we want to add more messages to our file.
+Now, we want to add more messages to our program.

-Your next job is to `print()` the following messages with a break between each message like this:
+Find the `catch-me-if-you-can/catch_me_if_you_can.py` file,  Print the following messages with a break between each message using the `print()` command, `save` the file and then `run` your python code to test it out.

 ```
 Welcome to Catch Me If You Can